MonojitD/MDEX/README.md

 # MDEX - Movie Database Application 🎬

 MDEX is a comprehensive movie database application built using React.js.
 Inspired by IMDb, it offers users a platform to explore a vast collection of movies, TV shows, and other media content.
 With an intuitive user interface, MDEX provides features for browsing, searching, and discovering information about various films and television series.
+The project is not completed yet.

 ## Features 🌟